ggranum/java-spork/README.md

 * Log4j2

 ## MIT Licensed
 Do with it what you like.
-Attribution is great but not required - with the exception of when attribution is being given by me to others.
+But don't blame me if it breaks.